 2. Make sure you can walk the walk.

 A Yale psychology study suggests that highlighting your morality is essentially a short-cut to high status.
-If people realize you don’t actually possess the traits that shot you up the social ladder, though, they’ll lose trust in you and respond harshly to your deception.
+But if people realize you don't actually possess the traits that shot you up the social ladder, they'll lose trust in you and respond harshly to your deception.

 3. Own your mistakes.

 Even the smartest brands make mistakes.
-But what separates the good companies from the great ones is their ability to admit that their wrong and change course in light of new information.
-Unfortunately, a lot of companies won’t admit their mistakes or change their minds, even if it’s the right choice, because they have too much pride or don’t want to seem weak.
+But what separates the great companies from the good ones is their ability to admit that their wrong and change course in light of new information.
+Unfortunately, a lot of companies won't admit their mistakes or change their minds, even if it's the right choice, because they have too much pride or don't want to seem weak.

 Just like Contently, making a mistake that hurts you customers can spark harsh backlash and even start a trending Twitter hashtag that undermines your brand's integrity.
 But, ultimately, you can still earn back your customers' trust and support if you put your pride aside and own and correct your mistakes.